 In this guide, we will demonstrate how to install and configure Git on a FreeBSD 11.0 server.
 We will cover how to install the software in two different ways, each of which has its own benefits.

 Note: As of July 1, 2022, DigitalOcean no longer supports FreeBSD Droplets through the Control Panel or API.
 However, you can still spin up FreeBSD Droplets using a custom image.
 Learn how to import a custom image to DigitalOcean by following our product documentation.

 To follow this tutorial, you will need:

-A FreeBSD Droplet requires an SSH key for remote access.
+A FreeBSD server requires an SSH key for remote access.
 For help on setting up an SSH key, read How To Configure SSH Key-Based Authentication on a FreeBSD Server.
-To learn more about logging into your FreeBSD Droplet and basic management, check out the Getting Started with FreeBSD tutorial series.
+To learn more about FreeBSD servers and basic management, check out the Getting Started with FreeBSD tutorial series.

 The first installation method we’ll show uses the FreeBSD package index.
 This is generally the easiest and fastest way to install Git.

 First, update the

 - sudo pkg install git

 You’ll need to enter